MossMalin/typescript-no-framework/README.md

 ## import.meta

-Some problems with the .env file but I solved it.
+I had some issues with the .env file, but they’re resolved now.

-## New without url:s
+## News items without URLs

+Some articles don’t include a URL; instead, they provide only a story_text.
+For these, I decided to display the content in an accordion component.
+I also had to get a bit creative when adding EventListener support for this type of story.

-There are some articles that does not have any url, they instead had an story_text.
-I decided to do accordion of these instead and had to be creative to be able to add EventListener this kind of stories.
-Search for houses look for the "Show HN: A Vaadin 24, Spring algebra calculator with dynamic variable buttons".
+To see an example, search for "houses" and find the story titled “Show HN: A Vaadin 24, Spring algebra calculator with dynamic variable buttons.”